 In April 2021, ReMEDIES partner Ocean Conservation Trust (OCT) began our seagrass restoration work across an area of around one hectare in Jennycliff Bay, Plymouth Sound.

+This was followed by another half hectare of planting in November 2021, with a further one hectare of planting planned for March 2022.
 This is part of England’s largest seagrass planting effort, led by ReMEDIES, which aims to restore a total of eight hectares of seagrass meadows – four hectares in Plymouth Sound National Marine Park and four hectares in the Solent Maritime Special Area of Conservation.

 By restoring seagrass in this way, we’re helping to create healthy seagrass meadows that provide habitat for a number of protected species, are important nursery grounds for fish including commercially important species, help stabilise the seabed and reduce coastal erosion, clean surrounding seawater and store and capture significant amounts of carbon.

 A voluntary no-anchor zone around the newly planted area is intended to help protect it from physical disturbance from recreational boating.
 The Queen’s Harbour Master, Plymouth has issued location details for this zone.

 Seabed habitats: Restoration and Protection

 Watch episode one of our Secrets of the Seabed webinar series led by Ocean Conservation Trust.
 This first episode focuses on the work ReMEDIES is doing to restore and protect seagrass in five Special Areas of Conservation in southern England.